-Such figures are calculated automatically in both budget parts (i.e., the Annex on budget for the full proposal and the budget table in proposal Part A) as the sum of the requested grant amount, income generated by the project, financial contributions received, IKOP and own resources.
+Such figures are calculated automatically in both budget parts (i.e., the Annex to the budget and type of participants for the full proposal and the budget table in proposal Part A) as the sum of the requested grant amount, income generated by the project, financial contributions received, IKOP and own resources.
 The amount should match the total estimated project costs when there is no associated partner in the applicant consortium.

-Other sources of funding - in-kind contributions to operational activities (IKOP)
+In-kind contributions to operational activities (IKOP)